hair loss treatment scalp health ohio

 Are there any recent studies?

-According to research published in the online edition of the journal STEM CELLS: Translational Medicine, enhanced plasma therapy may boost hair regrowth in people suffering from androgenetic alopecia.
+According to research published in the online edition of the journal STEM CELLS: Translational Medicine, enhanced hair therapy may boost hair regrowth in people suffering from androgenetic alopecia.
 The study found that “after the third treatment, the researchers found that subjects experienced an average growth of 33.6 hairs per cm2 and an increase in total hair density of almost 46 hairs per cm2 in the areas treated”.
-This study helps to confirm prior studies, which have suggested that there is a positive therapeutic effect of enhanced plasma injections on male hair loss.
+This study helps to confirm prior studies, which have suggested that there is a positive therapeutic effect of enhanced hair therapy on male hair loss.
 The evaluation as a hair transplant solution or treatment is critical because there is increasing demand for alternative options to hair transplantation.

 Final Thoughts

 Hair loss is a serious problem that plagues a large portion of the human population.
 With all the hair loss solutions being advertised in the market today, it is crucial to know and understand your treatment options to avoid wasting money and time.
-Although enhanced plasma therapy is a relatively new treatment, the results are very promising, offering a new ray of hope for those with hair loss concerns.
+Although enhanced hair therapy is a relatively new treatment, the results are very promising, offering a new ray of hope for those with hair loss concerns.

 New Year’s Resolutions – Restore Your Hair & Your Self-Confidence